jenspfahl/hylex/README.md

 # HyleX

-A Hyle (Entropy) clone
+A Hyle (Entropy) board game clone

---- Still in development, not playable at the moment ! ---
+--- Still in development, Multiplayer mode not playable at the moment ! ---

 Download the early alpha here for testing: https://hyleX.jepfa.de/hylex.apk